janikoskela/Cheddar/README.md

 HSL Journey Planner Library
 ===========

 Java client library called Cheddar for the use of HSL's (Helsinki Regional Transport Authority) [Journey planner interface (v2)](http://developer.reittiopas.fi/pages/en/home.php).
+Designed especially to be used with Android.

 Usage
 -